-These ideas are inspired by many things; our time with Finley, the extensive reading I have done, the hundreds of parents I have spoken to who have walked this sad path, from the responses of professionals on training days I have organised.
-I share this information, with the intention of helping you to understand what is possible, so that you can make an informed decision about what is right for your family at this time.
+These ideas are inspired by many things; our time with Finley, the extensive reading we have done, the hundreds of parents we have spoken to who have walked this sad path, from the responses of professionals on training days we have organised.
+We share this information, with the intention of helping you to understand what is possible, so that you can make an informed decision about what is right for your family at this time.
 Many parents find it sad, or frustrating to discover something they’d have liked to have done, when it is too late.
 It may be that you like just one idea, or that you find that you don’t need to do any of these things, that it’s not right for you.

 It may be comforting to look back in the years to come, and understand that you made the right decision for your family, based on the information you have been given.
 It can help greatly to have few, or no regrets when you begin to heal and rebuild your lives.

 Finley was born on 2nd August 2009.
 In the years since services, equipment, resources and products available to parents when their baby dies have greatly improved.
 We didn’t have the benefit of time to research what to do in our time together.
 I woke up from emergency surgery to discover that I had a little boy, who would never wake.
 We were led by the staff on duty, giving us information and ideas and capturing memories for us in photographs and video.

 We spent 3 days in hospital.
 Finley remained with us for the whole of that time.
 Friends and family visited, my husband stayed.
 In that time we both bathed and dressed Finley, we took many photographs (including a family portrait).
 Staff captured his hand and footprints in ink.
 We took a clay cast of his feet.
 We photographed him in different outfits, ones we’d brought especially for him, that are now in his memory box.
 We read him a bedtime story.